faytor/moon_phase_calculator/README.md

 /* Calculate the moon number */
 moonNum = moonPhases(year, month, day);
 ```
-Where ``moonNum`` corresponds to the "moon day/age", as well as the bitmap image to be drawn on the OLED display.
+``moonNum`` corresponds to the "moon day/age", as well as the bitmap image number to be drawn on the OLED display.
 A Time zone is also needed for the calculation of the Julian day :
 ```
 int timeZone = 2;